monome/docs/ansible/teletype.md

 Teletype can control various parameters for Kria, Meadowphysics, Levels, and Cycles.

+Individually addressing multiple Ansible by assigning each a unique II address is only applicable to the **Output** and **Input** commands listed above.
+The parameter commands listed in this section cannot be used to control multiple Ansibles in the same way -- these commands use only one address and are not currently extensible.
+For example, if you have two Ansibles on your i2c bus (`Address 0` and `Address 1`) and they're both running Kria, `KR.CLK 7` will *not* clock the third Kria track on the second Ansible -- but if those two Ansibles are each set to `Address 0`, `KR.CLK 1` *will* clock the first Kria track on each.
+{: .label}

 ### Kria

 Kria's tracks can be clocked individually by the `KR.CLK` op, this must be enabled using the toggles on the far top-left column of Kria's scale page.